People make science happen.

 IMBA is an academic research institute that conducts basic research in the areas of molecular biology and medicine.
 We are located in the Vienna BioCenter, a dynamic cluster of research institutes, universities and biotech companies, in the heart of Europe.

 IMBA fosters creativity.
 All our scientists - from established, world-class experts to promising, new talents - follow their visions with the utmost financial and technical support.
 These resources give our scientists the freedom to develop new approaches, design innovative technologies, create novel model systems – and make groundbreaking discoveries.

 IMBA especially helps our young scientists on their path towards excellence in research.
 Key assets of IMBA include an outstanding infrastructure, a world-renowned team of interdisciplinary scientists, and a vibrant and synergistic environment in one of the world´s top-ranked places to work and live.

-Our fifteen different research groups aim to decipher molecular processes in cells: the fields of research comprise molecular and cell biology, stem cell and organoid research, small RNA biology, neurobiology, disease modelling and epigenetics.
+Our thirteen different research groups aim to decipher molecular processes in cells: the fields of research comprise molecular and cell biology, stem cell and organoid research, small RNA biology, neurobiology, disease modelling and epigenetics.
 All researchers at IMBA benefit from a unique infrastructure with state-of-the-art technologies and various research facilities (including microscopy, bioinformatics, sequencing) offered at the Vienna BioCenter.